joestubbs/coe379L-sp24/docs/unit02/linear_regression.rst

 There are different ways to define the error function, but conceptually, the error function will be similar to the difference between the predicted value and the actual value.
-Similarly, there are different wayt to define the cost function using the error function but one way is to just add up the errors of all data points in our training set.
+Similarly, there are different ways to define the cost function using the error function, but one way is to just add up the errors of all data points in our training set.

 Of course, the difference could be positive or negative, and if we just add up the differences, the positive and negative values could cancel each other out, so instead of just summing the errors, one can sum up the squares of the errors.
 Finally, since summing all of the errors